Logan International Airport: Terminal B

-Terminal B, designed by John Carl Warnecke & Associates and Desmond & Lord, Inc., opened in 1974.
+Terminal B, designed by John Carl Warnecke & Associates and Desmond & Lord, Inc., first opened in 1974.
+Air Canada, Alaska Airlines, American, Boutique Air, Southwest, Spirit, and United currently operate out of the terminal which has 41 gates.
+American and United both operate lounges in the terminal (those being the Admirals Club and United Club, respectively) for their customers.

 Pier B was completed for US Airways in 1974 and Pier A for American in 1975.
 The terminal remained largely unchanged until US Airways expanded its operations at Logan in 1979, and improvements designed by HNTB were constructed in 1980.
 From 1980 until 2000, numerous small projects including passenger seating area improvements, concessions expansions and passenger lounges were completed at both piers.
-American's facilities were renovated in 1995 and redesigned by Gresham, Smith & Partners, and US Airways' facilities were renovated in 1998 and 2000, and redesigned by URS Corporation with Turner Construction serving as the construction manager.
+American's facilities were renovated in 1995 and redesigned by Gresham, Smith & Partners, and US Airways' facilities were renovated in 1998 and 2000, and redesigned by URS Corporation in collaboration with James F. Young, with Turner Construction serving as the construction manager.

 Until 2014, Terminal B was split into north and south buildings, with a parking garage between the two buildings.
-The gates of the south building are divided into three groups.
-The gates of the north building are divided into two groups.
-Air Canada, Alaska Airlines, American, Boutique Air, Southwest, Spirit, and United operate out of Terminal B. United and American both operate lounges in the terminal (those being the United Club and Admirals Club, respectively) for their customers.

-Between 2012 and 2014, Terminal B underwent a $160 million renovation, which was completed in April 2014.
-It created a post-security walkway that connects Terminal B North to Terminal B South.
+Between 2012 and April 2014, Terminal B underwent a $160 million renovation.
+It created a post-security connection between Terminal B North and Terminal B South.
 The renovation also included 24 new ticket counter spots, eight new departure lounges, new concession space, and a new baggage carousel.
-United, formerly located in Terminals A and C, began operating all flights out of Terminal B effective April 2014.

 Terminal C

 Terminal C opened in 1967 and was designed by Perry, Shaw, Hepburn and Dean.
 It underwent renovations in 1987, 2002, and 2005.
-Continuing the renovations of Terminal C, a post-security connection between Terminal C and Terminal E opened in Summer 2016, allowing for seamless connections between the two terminals, part of Massport's plan to ultimately connect all terminals post-security.
-The terminal serves Aer Lingus, Cape Air, JetBlue as their operating base, with TAP Air Portugal only having departures take place out of the terminal.
+The terminal, which has 27 gates, serves Aer Lingus, Cape Air, JetBlue as their operating base, with TAP Air Portugal only having departures take place out of the terminal.
+The airport's USO Lounge is located in the baggage claim area of Terminal C on the lower level.

-The former Terminal D gates (the three gates at the north end of Terminal C) were renumbered and labeled as part of Terminal E in February 2006.
-These three gates were used, as part of Terminal E, by Southwest until their move to Terminal A. In 2016, following construction of an airside connector between Terminals E and C, these three gates were renumbered again.

-The airport's USO Lounge is located in the baggage claim area of Terminal C, lower level.
 It offers most typical amenities as other markets as major as Greater Boston.
-Military ID is mandatory.
+Military ID is required for entry.

+The former Terminal D gates (the three gates at the north end of Terminal C) were renumbered and labeled as part of Terminal C in February 2006.
+In the summer of 2016, following construction of a post-security connection between Terminals C and E, these three gates were renumbered again.

+Construction on the Terminal B to C Connector was started in 2021, with the Connector opening in 2023, creating a continuous indoor post-security connection between Terminals B, C, and E. Once the Connector was completed, the former gates C40–42 were renamed B40 and C23–24.
+A new gate, B39, was also created from the added space in connecting Terminals B and C.